 3. Where did you grow up and where all have you lived before finding yourself in New Braunfels Texas?

 Well I've moved around a bit.
 I grew up on the south side of Irving - just west of the Oak Cliff area of Dallas (where Stevie Ray Vaughn grew up).
 After graduating high school, I moved to Austin to attend the University of Texas.
 It was during college that I truly fell in love with County Music, and began cutting my teeth on some of the many great stages there in town.
 Undoubtedly, my grades suffered because of it.
 I continued to live in Austin after I graduated from U.T. and I toured regionally with my band.
-I stayed there for a total of 9 years.
+I stayed there for a total of nine years.

-After that I moved to Nashville for 3 years where I focused nearly all of my effort on songwriting.
+After that I moved to Nashville for three years where I focused nearly all of my effort on songwriting.
 I've always aimed to be the best songwriter that I can be, so it was only natural for me to go to a city where I could be surrounded by the best writers in the world.
 That turned out to be one of the best decisions I could have made.
 I experienced exponential growth as a writer, artist, performer, and businessman.

 I loved living in Nashville, but my heart was aching to be back in my native Texas.
 So after a trip to Houston to visit with some friends, I made the last minute decision to skip my flight back to Tennessee and become a Texas resident again.
 I played shows around Houston for 18 months before moving to New Braunfels.
 I needed a smaller, slower town filled with people who loved Country/Americana music as much as I do, and I've never felt more at home that I do right now!